 Design and Development of a Liquid Helium Pump

-The development of a new liquid helium pump is the purpose of a joint R&D project between ScIDre, the Bitzer-Chair of Refrigeration, Cryogenics and Compressor Technology of the TU Dresden and the Leibniz Institute for Solid State and Materials Research Dresden (IFW Dresden).
-The project has started in summer 2015.
-It will last for 2.5 years and it is financially supported by the program Zentrales Innovationsprogramm Mittelstand (ZIM) of the Federal Ministry for Economic Affairs.
+The development of a new liquid helium pump was performed during a joint R&D project between ScIDre, the Bitzer-Chair of Refrigeration, Cryogenics and Compressor Technology of the TU Dresden and the Leibniz Institute for Solid State and Materials Research Dresden (IFW Dresden).
+The project was financially supported by the program Zentrales Innovationsprogramm Mittelstand (ZIM) of the Federal Ministry for Economic Affairs.

-Our aim is to design a pump which is capable of transferring liquid helium (LHe) under ambient pressure conditions, e. g. from a stationary storage vessel into a mobile dewar at a LHe decant station.
-Up to now, the most common LHe filling process uses a slight overpressure in order to transfer LHe into mobile dewars.
+We designed and build a pump which is capable of transferring liquid helium (LHe) under ambient pressure conditions, e. g. from a stationary storage vessel into a mobile dewar at a LHe decant station.
+Conventionally, the most common LHe filling process uses a slight overpressure in order to transfer LHe into mobile dewars.
 Due to the partial evaporation of LHe transfer losses of up to 20 % occur.
 Thus generated helium gas has to be reliquefied, demanding a huge amount of electrical energy.
 Pumping LHe under ambient pressure diminishes these evaporation losses considerably.
 Another benefit of a LHe pump is its high transfer rate compared to a pressure-induced filling, which is often the bottleneck of the whole LHe supply.

-We intend to use frictionless superconducting magnetic bearings which enable highest rotational speed and self-stabilizing, stiff positioning by superconducting magnetic levitation without heat dissipation.
-In order to maximize the pump efficiency, we plan to perform extensive hydrodynamic calculations to develop optimized pump wheel and flow channel geometries.
-State-of-the-art sensor and controlling technologies will ensure stable and efficient operation of the pump.
+We use frictionless superconducting magnetic bearings which enable highest rotational speed and self-stabilizing, stiff positioning by superconducting magnetic levitation without heat dissipation.
+In order to maximize the pump efficiency, we performed extensive hydrodynamic calculations to develop optimized pump wheel and flow channel geometries.
+State-of-the-art sensor and controlling technologies ensure stable and efficient operation of the pump.

-Some inspiration for our project is taken from the LHe pump which was designed in the 1980s at the Walther-Meissner-Institute in Garching.
+Inspiration for our project was taken from the LHe pump which was designed in the 1980s at the Walther-Meissner-Institute in Garching.
 Although containing many ingenious details, this pump never achieved widespread distribution due to its costly components and partly outdated technology.
-We are sure to create a worthy successor to this pioneering device.
+We created a worthy successor to this pioneering device.

-The new LHe pump will become available approximately in 2017.
-If you would like to have more information about the development project in general or any particular pump specifications, please contact us.
+The new LHe pump is now under testing and optimization process and will become available approximately early 2021.
+If you would like to have more information about any particular pump specifications, please contact us.